 Course-based students have a total of six years to complete the program.

-Please note that all supporting documentation must be received by the deadline in order for applications to be considered complete and available for faculty to review.
+Supporting documentation must be received by the deadline to be considered complete and available for Faculty review.

 Important Notes on Admission

 Applicants who are interested in the graduate programs with the Faculty of Nursing should contact the Graduate Programs Office prior to applying.
 In particular, we encourage international applicants to reach out to learn more.

 In addition to the Faculty of Graduate Studies requirements, the Faculty of Nursing requires that an applicant must: